JulioPonce01/Trainee/README.md

 Quantities.show()

-As a result we have a table that in first rows has the number of register and in the second it has the count of the nulls

 +--------+--------+--------------------+------------------+------------+----------+-------------------+--------------------+---------------------+----------------------+--------+--------+--------+--------+----------+------------+--------+------------------------+-------------------------+------------------------+-------------------------+--------------------------+--------------------------+
 | Trip ID| Taxi ID|Trip Start Timestamp|Trip End Timestamp|Trip Seconds|Trip Miles|Pickup Census Tract|Dropoff Census Tract|Pickup Community Area|Dropoff Community Area|    Fare|    Tips|   Tolls|  Extras|Trip Total|Payment Type| Company|Pickup Centroid Latitude|Pickup Centroid Longitude|Pickup Centroid Location|Dropoff Centroid Latitude|Dropoff Centroid Longitude|Dropoff Centroid  Location|
 +--------+--------+--------------------+------------------+------------+----------+-------------------+--------------------+---------------------+----------------------+--------+--------+--------+--------+----------+------------+--------+------------------------+-------------------------+------------------------+-------------------------+--------------------------+--------------------------+